n8n-io/n8n-docs/docs/insight2/data-sources/openapi.md

 # OpenAPI

-Insight has a data source for generating REST API operations from OpenAPI Specs.
+Insight² has a data source for generating REST API operations from OpenAPI Specs.

 ## Connection
 - Connections are generated from OpenAPI specifications.
 Currently supports Basic Auth, API Key, Bearer Token, OAuth 2.0